derekburgess/jaws/README.md

 `pip install .`

-If you are using the Neo4j dbms and GUI, that is it, you can skip Docker and run `jaws-guide` for the rest of the instructions and commend overview.
+If you are using the Neo4j dbms and GUI, that is it, you can skip the Docker steps and run `jaws-guide` for the rest of the instructions and commend overview.

 ### Neo4j Docker Container